 3. Know What the Swim Team Requires

-In addition to knowing when and where you should also know what the swim team requires.
-Not just at tryouts but also of the team itself.
+In addition to knowing when and where tryouts are, you should also know what the swim team requires.

 4. Start swimming!